dormanenrainie16/ArtGUI/README.md

 * Originally, a feature was intended to create a text string from an input image, however this was impractical to implement.
 Rather, two functions were created to develop Ascii Art from the image, the more rudimentary using 8 values, the more condensed using 36 values.
+    *Note that the Ascii options are mainly for MAC users only

 Division of Labor:

 * J: